lancepu/gatsby-portfolio/src/posts/wsl-node.md

 ```
 3. After everything is installed, check your node and npm version by running `node --version` and `npm --version` respectively.

 You should now have a working Node environment, on your Linux Subsystem.
-Happing Coding!⌨️
+Happy coding!⌨️

 Thanks for reading!